 His dress shirt and suit were both black, but his tie perfectly matched those brilliant irises.
 His eyes were shrewd and assessing, and they bored into me.
 My heartbeat quickened; my lips parted to accommodate faster breaths.
 He smelled sinfully good.
 Not cologne.
 Body wash, maybe.
 Or shampoo.
 Whatever it was, it was mouthwatering, as was he.

-He held out a hand to me, exposing onyx cuff links and a very expensive-looking watch.
+He held out a hand to me, exposing gold and onyx cuff links and a very expensive-looking watch.

 With a shaky inhalation, I placed my hand in his.
 My pulse leaped when his grip tightened.
 His touch was electric, sending a shock up my arm that raised the hairs on my nape.
 He didn’t move for a moment, a frown line marring the space between arrogantly slashed brows.